Virtual reality applications: Aerospace and vehicular training

-Flight simulators are a form of VR training.
+Flight simulators are another form of VR training.
 They can range from a fully enclosed module to computer monitors providing the pilot's point of view.
 Driving simulations can train tank drivers on the basics before allowing them to operate the real vehicle.
 Similar principles are applied in truck driving simulators for specialized vehicles such as fire trucks.
 As these drivers often have limited opportunity for real-world experience, VR training provides additional training time.